-Enable testing process to perform basic security tests based on software requirements.
+Establish process to perform basic security tests based on implementation and software requirements

-Derive test cases from known security requirements
+A. Derive test cases from known security requirements

 From the known security requirements for a project, identify a set of test cases to check the software for correct functionality.
 Typically, these test cases are derived from security concerns surrounding the functional requirements and business logic of the system, but should also include generic tests for common vulnerabilities based on the implementation language or technology stack.